 This is not about you.
 I’m sorry, but this is not the place to brag about you.
 This is where you explain to potential clients (or recruiters, or colleagues, or business partners) the unique value you can deliver to them.

-Add media files to highlight your key expertise
+Adding media files to highlight your key expertise improves your SSI score

 You can add media files to your profile – videos, PDFs, images and external links, whatever.